 The CMPE/SE department will no longer consider petitions from students trying to substitute a lower-division course for an upper-division SJSU course.
 Please contact the CMPE/SE department if you have questions.

-- NEW!
-For which course(s) do I use the College of Engineering (CoE) TEP?
+- For which course(s) do I use the College of Engineering (CoE) TEP?

-Beginning July 2022, CoE Transfer Equivalency Petition (TEP) will be used only for:
+CoE Transfer Equivalency Petition (TEP) may be used only for:

 - any Engineering or Aviation major courses taught within the College of Engineering

 CoE departments include: Aerospace Engineering (AE), Aviation (AVIA), Biomedical Engineering (BME), Chemical Engineering (CHE), Civil Engineering (CE), Computer Engineering (CMPE including Software Engineering), Electrical Engineering (EE), Engineering Technology (TECH), Industrial & Systems Engineering (ISE), Interdisciplinary Engineering (ENGR), Materials Engineering (MATE), and Mechanical Engineering (ME).

 The SJSU course needs to have a letter prefix listed in bold above.

 Here are examples of CoE major courses: ENGR 10, EE 98, CE 99, MATE 25, TECH 60, ME 101, AE 20, BME 25, AVIA 1, ISE 130, CMPE 30, ME 20, CE 95